 Sr. Reviewer: Director, Department of Housing and Residential Life

-01.01 We at Texas State are committed to recruiting and retaining a heterogeneous and qualified student body, and providing services which enhance their personal development and contribute to the fulfillment of their goals.
-The following procedure contributes to the implementation of this policy.
+01.01 We at Texas State University are committed to recruiting and retaining a diverse and qualified student body, and providing services that enhance their personal development and contribute to the fulfillment of their goals.
+The following procedures contribute to the implementation of this policy.

-01.02 The purpose of this UPPS is to provide guidance for decisions that effect the student housing program.
-These procedures affect the Division of Student Affairs (SA) and the Division of Finance and Support Services (FSS).
+01.02 The purpose of this policy is to provide guidance for decisions that affect the student housing program.
+These procedures affect the division of Student Affairs and the division of Finance and Support Services.